nimbly-dev/nyctripdata_project/README.md

 Before running the `docker-compose up -d` command, please review the [Running on Docker](###Running-on-docker) section to modify the image resources if running on a low-end environment.
 Take note of the System Requirements below.

 You must have the latest version of Docker and docker-compose installed.
+Furthermore, you also must have Postman to trigger the pipeline.

 ### System Requirements